 # Transaction Lifecycle

 This document describes the lifecycle of a transaction from creation to committed state changes.
 Transaction definition is described in a different doc.
-The transaction will be referred to as Tx
+The transaction will be referred to as Tx.

 # Pre-requisite Readings